rjagerman/glint/README.md

     sbt "+ compile" "+ assembly" "+ publish-local"

-The `+` indicates that it should compile for all versions defined in the `build.sbt` file.
+The `+` indicates that it should compile for all scala versions defined in the `build.sbt` file.
 The command will compile, assemble and publish the library jar file to the local ivy2 repository, which means you can then use it in your project's `build.sbt` (on the same machine) as follows:

     libraryDependencies += "ch.ethz.inf.da" %% "glint" % "0.1-SNAPSHOT"